Kylie Jenner, Paris Hilton and More Stars Who've Commission Over-the-Top Homes for Their Pets

 It's no secret celebrities enjoy living in the lap of luxury—so why shouldn't their furry friends do the same?

-Several stars have hooked their pets up with pads so sweet they would make any human jealous.
+Several stars have hooked their pets up with a pad so sweet it would make any human jealous.

 Considering Hilton once purchased a Pomeranian worth $13,000, we can only imagine how much she spent on her dogs' digs.

 Kylie Jenner is another celebrity who's gone all out for her four-legged friends.
-The Keeping Up With the Kardashians star recently gave fans a sneak peek of the house she's commissioned for her dogs.
+The Keeping Up With the Kardashians star recently gave fans a sneak peek of the doghouse she's commissioned for her four dogs—Norman, Bambi, Rosy and Harley.
 Like Hilton's dog home, it features air conditioning and heating.
 It also features an adorable white fence, a front porch and windows for natural light.

 "It's like a guest house," Kylie said in a Snapchat video.